KevinRohn/flutter_ble_data_handler/README.md

 # flutter_ble_data_handler

 Flutter package which handles data packages to use with bluetooth low energy.
-It splitts data into chunks passed on the MTU size.
+It splitts data into chunks based on the MTU size.

 ## Note